diepfote/cheatsheets/proxy/apache.md

 RewriteCond etc.: https://httpd.apache.org/docs/2.4/rewrite/remapping.html

-Rewrite commands ignore location blocks although you may put these commands inside locations blocks.
+Rewrite commands ignore location blocks although you may put these commands inside locations blocks (not ignored if in a VirtualHost).
 Be sure to filter the URI path to apply to the same location block you want it to apply to.
 Always use beginning and end markers in RequestCond regex.
 Multiple RewriteCond are allowed.
 They have to directly preceed a RewriteRule